abuob/quick-import-cycle-checker/README.md

     .reportCyclesAndExit(); // Note that reportCyclesAndExit returns a Promise<void>.
 ```

-Alternatively, instead of `reportCyclesAndExit`, handle the promise yourself by using `getCycleValiationResult`.
+Alternatively, instead of `reportCyclesAndExit`, handle the promise yourself by using `getCycleValidationResult`.